mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

     - `signDisplay`

-      - : When to display the sign for the number; defaults to "`auto`":
+      - : When to display the sign for the number.
+The default is `"auto"`.

-        - `"always"` always display sign
+        - `"auto"`: sign display for negative numbers only, including negative zero.
-        - `"auto"` sign display for negative numbers only, including negative zero.
+        - `"always"`: always display sign.
-        - `"exceptZero"` sign display for positive and negative numbers, but not zero
+        - `"exceptZero"`: sign display for positive and negative numbers, but not zero.
-        - `"negative"` sign display for negative numbers only, excluding negative zero. {{experimental_inline}}
+        - `"negative"`: sign display for negative numbers only, excluding negative zero. {{experimental_inline}}
-        - `"never"` never display sign
+        - `"never"`: never display sign.

     - `style`

-      - : The formatting style to use, the default is `"decimal"`.
+      - : The formatting style to use.
+The default is `"decimal"`.

         - `"decimal"` for plain number formatting.
         - `"currency"` for currency formatting.